Vietnam.vn - Nền tảng quảng bá Việt Nam

 "The idea that increasing salaries and policies for teachers has solved the problem of extra teaching is still subjective and not really suitable for real life," Ms. Thuy said.

-Regarding policies for teachers, Ms. Thuy agrees with the policy that "education is a national policy in every stage of the country's development", so taking care of policies and honoring the team working in education needs to be focused on.
+Regarding policies for teachers, Ms. Thuy agrees with the principle that "education is a national policy in every stage of the country's development", so taking care of policies and honoring the team working in education needs to be focused on.

 In recent times, some policies to support tuition fees and study costs for pedagogical students have been effective, attracting many excellent students to enter the pedagogical industry.
 The quality of pedagogical input is increasing, and the level of competition for pedagogical industry is also very fierce.